Large modern cruise ship sailing on the open ocean at golden hour

 Timing Your Days in Port

-The same applies on the ship.
+The same logic applies on the ship.
 Peak times at the buffet, the pool, the main dining room — they're predictable.
-If you can shift your routine slightly, you'll have a much more relaxed experience.
+A small shift in your routine avoids the worst of it.

 What Doesn't Matter as Much